thomaslantern/rpr-theme/README.md

 Initially, when I was tasked with writing a song for the channel, I thought it would be appropriate to make it in the format of an NES file/game, as the channel reviews classic movies and games, including NES games.
 As I happened to be learning 6502 assembly, it was the perfect opportunity to show off what I have learned so far!

 <h2>Future plans for the rpr-theme</h2>
 The end-product, while reminiscent of NES music of old, is fairly simple, and only uses 2 of the NES' 4 music channels.
-My intent is to return to this product in the future with a fully-formed NES sound engine, so that an even more polished version of the song can be released.
+My intent is to return to this project in the future with a fully-formed NES sound engine, so that an even more polished version of the song can be released.
 I will also be adding a title screen/graphics to the project.